Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Introduction

-Trailers are short videos used for promoting movies and are often critical to commercial success.
+\IEEEPARstart{T}{railers} are short videos used for promoting movies and are often critical to commercial success.
 While their core function is to market the film to a range of audiences, trailers are also a form of persuasive art and promotional narrative, designed to make viewers want to see the movie.
 Even though the making of trailers is considered an artistic endeavor, the film industry has developed strategies guiding trailer construction.
-According to one school of thought, trailers must exhibit a narrative structure, consisting of three acts\footnote{\href{https://www.studiobinder.com/blog/how-to-make-a-movie-trailer}{https://www.studiobinder.com/blog/how-to-make-a-movie-trailer}}.
-The first act establishes the characters and setup of the story, the second act introduces the main conflict, and the third act raises the stakes and provides teasers from the ending.
-Another school of thought is more concerned with the mood of the trailer as defined by the ups and downs of the story\footnote{\href{https://www.derek-lieu.com/blog/2017/9/10/the-matrix-is-a-trailer-editors-dream}{https://www.derek-lieu.com/blog/2017/9/10/the-matrix-is-a-trailer-editors-dream}}.
-According to this approach, trailers should have medium intensity at first in order to captivate viewers, followed by low intensity for delivering key information about the story, and then progressively increasing intensity until reaching a climax at the end of the trailer.
+According to one school of thought, trailers must exhibit a narrative structure, consisting of three acts.\footnote{https://www.studiobinder.com/blog/how-to-make-a-movie-trailer} The first act establishes the characters and setup of the story, the second act introduces the main conflict, and the third act raises the stakes and provides teasers from the ending.
+Another school of thought is more concerned with the mood of the trailer as defined by the ups and downs of the story.\footnote{https://www.derek-lieu.com/blog/2017/9/10/the-matrix-is-a-trailer-editors-dream} According to this approach, trailers should have medium intensity at first in order to captivate viewers, followed by low intensity for delivering key information about the story, and then progressively increasing intensity until reaching a climax at the end of the trailer.

-To create trailers \emph{automatically}, we need to perform low-level tasks such as person identification, action recognition, and sentiment prediction, but also more high-level ones such as understanding connections between events and their causality, as well as drawing inferences about the characters and their actions.
-Given the complexity of the task, \emph{directly} learning all this knowledge from movie-trailer pairs would require many thousands of examples, whose processing and annotation would be a challenge.
-It is thus not surprising that previous approaches to automatic trailer generation~\cite{irie2010automatic,smeaton2006automatically,wang2020learning} have solely focused on audiovisual features.
+In this work we aim to \emph{automatically} identify moments in a movie that are suitable for including in a trailer.
+For this, we need to perform low-level tasks such as person identification, action recognition, and sentiment prediction, but also more high-level ones such as understanding connections between events and their causality, as well as drawing inferences about the characters and their actions.
+Given the complexity of the task, \emph{directly} learning all this knowledge from movie--trailer pairs would require many thousands of examples, whose processing and annotation would be a challenge.
+It is thus not surprising that previous approaches \mbox{( \cite{irie2010automatic,smeaton2006automatically,wang2020learning})} have solely focused on audiovisual features and depend on ill-defined criteria, such as identifying the ``trailerness'' of a movie shot.